continuwuity/continuwuity/docs/deploying/generic.md

 ## Setting the correct file permissions

-If you are using a dedicated user for Continuwuity, you will need to allow it to read the config.
-To do that you can run this:
+If you are using a dedicated user for Continuwuity, you need to allow it to read the configuration.
+To do this, run:

 ```bash
 sudo chown -R root:root /etc/conduwuit